-Mediacom Broadband Corporation
+Mediacom Broadband Corpo

-,,

-By: /S/ MARK E. STEPHAN
+March 3, 2017

+By:/s/ Mark 1 /s/ Mark E. Stephan

-Mark E. Stephan
+Mark E. .
+Stephan

 Executive Vice President and Chief Financial Officer

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities behalf of the registrant and in the capacities are Exchange Act of 1934, this report has been signed belowed on the dates indicated. w by the following persons or

-Signature Title Date /s/ Rocco B. Commisso Chief Executive Officer and Director March 3, 2017 Rocco B. Commisso (principal executive officer) /s/ Mark E. Stephan Executive Vice President and Chief Financial Officer March 3, 2017 Mark E. Stephan (principal financial officer and principal accounting officer)
+Signature Title Date

+/s/ Rocco B. Commisso Rocco B. Commisso Chief Executive Officer and Director (principal executive officer) March 3, 2017